Robertshannon96/SMFR-911-Calls/README.md

 The main goal here is to look at clusters of these events.
 I wanted to identify specific locations that had repeated calls to.
 For example looking at our previous table, if there was a parking lot located near a downtown area that had multiple calls to, then a 9-11 operator would be able to identify this call and make an informed descison on how to handle it.

 Looking at the gif generated below, you can see red clusters of data points.
-These red clusters would be examples of a possible chance to avoid a call and not assign any personell to.
+These red clusters would be examples of a possible chance to avoid a call and not assign any personnel to.

 ![](images/heat_map.gif)

-# Conclusion
+# Conclusion & Future Work

+This projects serves as an overview of this problem and not a solution.
+In future work a deeper analysis should be conducted on more than one year of data.
+With more data behind these graphs a better understanding of trends could be seen.

+Based of my findings, a program needs to be implemted here by dispatchers when recieving these type of calls.
+When a call is recieved in this category a criteria needs to be evaluated.
+First, the dispatcher needs to note the time and the current status of the on-duty fire fighters.
+Second, the location of where the call is recieved from is a major indicator of the situation and weather it can be avoided.